Basic information about the temple

 Chola kings worshipped Ambal as Gnanambikai, their prime deity, for protection, security and valour.
 After the fall of the Chola empire, Durga (just another form of Sakti) took prominence.

 The name Patteeswaram was derived from the daughter of the divine cow Kamadhenu – Patti, who worshipped the lord here.
-Rama is believed to have been relieved of Sayagathi dosha for killing Vali.
+In the Ramayanam, Rama is believed to have been relieved of Sayagathi dosha for killing Vali.
 Parvati herself performed penance here, while sage Vishwamitra was admitted in the company of Brahmarishis with the backing of Gayatri mantra in this place.
 Sage Markandeya worshipped here and all the Navagrahas here face Suryan and are positioned as per the Agama tradition (and not the Vedic tradition).

 Other information for your visit